LytixChain/lytix/README.md

 [![Build Status](https://travis-ci.org/LytixChain/lytix.png)](https://travis-ci.org/LytixChain/lytix) [![GitHub tag](https://img.shields.io/github/tag/LytixChain/lytix.svg)](https://github.com/lytixchain/lytix/tree/v1.1.4)

 Lytix is an open source crypto-currency focused on fast private transactions with low transaction fees & low confirmations.
-It is currently under development and plans are to pull in Bitcoin's improvements for a PIVX clone.
-I am targeting a mid-December 2018 re-release of the coin.

-If the date changes I will notify everyone.
-Please note that everyone that had a balance during the first release will get an airdrop on re-release plus some extra to cover the trouble and lost time during the first try.

-It will be Proof of Stake after a 100,000 block Proof of Work period with masternodes.
-After 100,000 staked wallets will help support the network.
+It is currently in production.
+We are in our Proof of Stake phase and development is underway for our Maxnode 3 Tier system.
+The goal is to have that live in Testnet in a few months and live in Mainnet by the beginning of Summer 2019.

 ------------------------

-CPU minable only coin - mine with the wallet - no other method is supported
+Mining is over - Proof of Stake is the current means of procuring LYTX

 5,000 LYTX for Masternodes

-100,000 Proof of Work burn in until PoS
+100,000 Proof of Work burn in until PoS - completed

 50% reward to PoW/PoS 50% reward to Masternodes
+This will change to 60% Masternodes and 40% Stakers i nthe next release

 30 LYTX reward until 100000 - 15 PoS / 15 Masternodes
 - 100 until 110000